-On December 20, 2013, the Company signed an agreement with Credit Suisse AG (subsequently transferred to Credit Suisse (Switzerland) AG) for a EUR 16.0 million revolving credit facility.
-On December 21, 2018, the Company signed an amended agreement with Credit Suisse (Switzerland) AG for a EUR 20.0 million revolving credit facility, which was subsequently increased to EUR 30.0 million on September 16, 2019.
+On December 21, 2018, the Company signed an amended agreement with Credit Suisse (Schweiz) AG for a EUR 20.0 million revolving credit facility, which was subsequently increased to EUR 30.0 million on September 16, 2019.
 This agreement will expire on December 31, 2021.
 This facility allows the Company to bridge timing gaps between outflows and inflows, cover short-term liquidity squeezes and manage and hedge market risks.
-The credit facility, if and when drawn, is secured by the Company's ownership interests in Private Equity Fund Finance Ltd. and Private Equity Direct Finance Ltd. As of March 31, 2020, the credit facility drawn was CHF 15.5 million (March 31, 2019: undrawn).
+The credit facility, if and when drawn, is secured by the Company's ownership interests in Private Equity Fund Finance Ltd. and Private Equity Direct Finance Ltd. The applicable interest rate on any amounts outstanding under the facility is LIBOR for the requested currency term (floored at 0%) plus 185 basis points.
+The Company is obliged to pay a quarterly commitment fee of 22.5 basis points on the undrawn amount.
+As of March 31, 2021, the credit facility drawn was CHF 6.5 million (March 31, 2020: CHF 15.5 million).